Bus conductor stabbed for giving Rs 10 coin as change | Devdiscourse

-A bus conductor, who returned the fare difference of Rs 10 as a coin instead of a note, was stabbed by an angry passenger in adjoining Navi Mumbai on Monday, police said.
+A bus conductor, who returned the fare difference of Rs 10 as a coin instead of a note, was stabbed by an angry passenger in adjoining Navi Mumbai, police said on Monday.
 Police said 34-year-old Tanmay Kavthekar was furious that the Navi Mumbai Municipal Transport (NMMT) conductor Rameshwar Ippar (25) rejected his request to give the Rs 10 "change" as a note and not as a coin.

-Kavthekar, who stabbed the conductor in a moving NMMT bus, has been arrested, police said.
+Kavthekar, who stabbed the conductor in a moving NMMT bus on Saturday, has been arrested, police said.
 Senior Police Inspector of Panvel police station Ajaykumar Landge said the bus conductor is recuperating in a local hospital in Navi Mumbai.

 gave Rs 20 to the conductor for a ticket priced at Rs 10.
 Ippar gave him Rs 10 coin which Kavthekar refused to accept and insisted that he be given Rs 10 note.